siljee/LearnReact1_clickCounter/README.md

 Props are similar to a list of attributes in HTML. (its explisit) Props are fixed, immutable.
 A component has a props parameter even when you havent sendt in any props.
+Props can hold functions as well, not just data.

 **State**
 State is internal.
 But react uses it to autoreflect changes in the browser.